5 Ways to Master Your Texting Strategy to Reach Executives

 At the heart of any recruiting strategy is communication.
 Effective communication.
 But is all communication created equal?
 Albert Einstein once said, “I speak to everyone in the same way, whether he is the garbage man or the President of the university.”
 Notably, Einstein was referring to respect when he said this, but it does allow us to think further.
 Would our recruiting and communication strategy to hire a garbage man be the same as the President of a university?
 Certainly not.
 Recruiting executives and effectively reaching them in the search process is unique and does not follow a straight line.

 Texting is a commonly accepted form of communication for executives, but your communication strategy through this medium must be impressive.
-Here are 5 ways to master your texting strategy to reach executives.
+Here are 5 ways to master your text recruiting strategy to reach executives.

 1. Be Discrete and Highly Confidential